-The Compartment promotes environmental and/or social characteristics by aiming to have a higher ESG score than the Universe.
+The Compartment promotes environmental and/or social characteristics by aiming to have a higher ESG score than its investment universe.

 In determining the ESG score of the Compartment and the Benchmark, ESG performance is assessed by comparing the average performance of a security against the security issuer's industry, in respect of each of the three ESG characteristics of environmental, social and governance.
 The Benchmark is a broad market index which does not assess or include constituents according to environmental and/or social characteristics and therefore is not intended to be consistent with the characteristics promoted by the Compartment.
 No ESG reference benchmark has been designated.

-- Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained. - What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?
+What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?

-The sustainability indicator used is the ESG score of the Compartment that is measured against the ESG score of the Universe of the Compartment.
+The sustainability indicator used is the ESG score of the Compartment that is measured against the ESG score of the universe of the Compartment.